obale/ethgen/README.md

 # ethgen

 Tool that generates a Ethereum key pair.
-Run the following commands to install and run the command
+Run the following commands to install and run the command.

     ~$ go get github.com/obale/ethgen
     ~$ ${GOPATH}/bin/ethgen